 Project Manager - Ethiopia // Sector Lead: Energy

-Yitatek K. Yitbarek is RSB’s project manager in Ethiopia where his work focuses on developing a Sustainable Aviation Fuel (SAF) roadmap and managing engagement with key local and regional stakeholders who will play a role in driving the development of […]Read More
+Yitatek is RSB’s project manager in Ethiopia where his work focuses on developing a Sustainable Aviation Fuel (SAF) roadmap and managing engagement with key local and regional stakeholders who will play a role in driving the development of the industrial […]Read More

-Arianna Baldo is based in Cape Town, South Africa and is RSB’s sector lead for aviation.
-She coordinates RSB’s Sustainable Aviation Fuel (SAF) projects and partnerships, and engages stakeholders globally to support the industry’s sustainability and decarbonization goals through RSB membership, certification and advisory […]Read More
+Arianna is based in Cape Town, South Africa and is RSB’s Programme Director, as well as leading our work in the aviation sector.
+She coordinates RSB’s Sustainable Aviation Fuel (SAF) projects and partnerships, and engages stakeholders globally to support the […]Read More

 Aurea Nardelli, PhD